jnixy/website/content/talk/curious_ppl_2022/index.md

 {{% alert note %}}
-Click on the **Slides** button above to download a copy of our presentation.
+Click on the **Slides** button above to download a copy of my presentation.
 {{% /alert %}}